11-manishmayank/Memory-Magic/README.md

 # Memory-Magic
-It is Memory based game which is made by using React JS
+It is RECALLING based game which is made by using React JS